AdanALalawni/NewsRankingSystem-/README.md

 ## Project Workflow

 1. **Data Extraction & Cleaning**
-   - The dataset is extracted from Kaggle and preprocessed to remove noise.
+   - The dataset is extracted from Kaggle and preprocessed to remove unused column.

 2. **Model Fine-Tuning**
    - A pre-trained sentiment analysis model from Hugging Face is fine-tuned using cleaned data.